 Understanding Your Social Security Benefit Statement

-It's important that you carefully review your Social Security benefit statement as it contains information needed to make significant financial decisions and may even contain errors.
+It's important that you carefully review your Social Security statement.
+Your benefit statement contains information to make financial decisions for retirement planning.
+But, unfortunately, it may contain errors.
 Read on for tips to help you better understand your Social Security benefit statement.

 What Your Statement Contains

-Your Social Security benefit statement is made up of two basic components:
+Your Social Security benefit statement includes two primary components:

-- An estimate of benefits for which you and your family may be eligible now and in the future, and
+- An estimate of benefits you and your family members, including minor children, may be eligible for now and in the future

-- A record of your earnings history and an estimate of how much you and your employer paid in Social Security taxes.
+- Your earnings record and an estimate of how much you and your employer paid in Social Security taxes

-Page three of the benefits statement provides your complete earnings history including the amount of Social Security taxes you've paid each year.
-Page four provides a summary of Social Security eligibility rules for retirement, disability, family, and survivor benefits.
+Page 2 of the benefit statement provides your complete lifetime earnings history.
+This includes the amount of Social Security taxes you've paid each year.
+In addition, Page 2 summarizes Social Security eligibility rules for retirement, disability, family, and survivor benefits.

 Requesting Your Statement

-You don't have to wait until you receive your statement in the mail.
+You don't have to wait to receive your statement in the mail.
 The Social Security Administration has made it easy for you to receive a copy of your benefit statement:

-- Create a "my Social Security" account and review your statement online.
+- Create a my Social Security account and review your statement through SSA's online services.

 Correcting Errors on Your Statement